LinkedIn lead generation: How to get leads and boost revenue

 There’s a lot to take away from this guide, but here are a few major ones:

-• If you’re looking to get quality leads for free on LinkedIn, connect with targeted prospects using strategies we’ve shared above.
+• If you’re looking to get more leads and quality leads for free on LinkedIn, connect with targeted prospects using strategies we’ve shared above.

 • And if you’re running ads, nail your ICP first and understand what’s relevant to them.
 Then create relevant content (or lead magnets) and offer it to them in your ads.